obasit7/CPP-projects/Reader Writer Operating Systems/README.md

+Designed and implemented a readers/writers lock using semaphores that does not starve the  readers and does not starve the writers.

 To compile the program:
 - Run make, to compile all the files.
 - Make sure to include main.c and readerwriter.h on the same directory.